 While parents worry that today’s educational practices shortchange young people and fail to provide them with the cultural, moral, and civic literacy necessary to live productive and happy lives, they should see great opportunity in the resurgence of classical schools.
 Indeed, the growing demand for traditional education on the part of students and parents alike promises to be the surest means of reacquainting our age with the fundamentals all educated people used to know: the elegance and order of language, life-ennobling stories, the all-but-forgotten fine arts, the logic of numerical relations, the order of the physical world, and the great story of mankind’s quest for justice and freedom.
 Another way of saying this is that an increasing number of Americans today, even the young, demonstrate a longing for learning things that are good and beautiful and true.

 This longing is the first step on the long road of reconstituting our schools — and of pursuing true happiness.

-Dr. Moore is the Executive Director for Classical Academies for ResponsiveEd.
-From 2008–2014 he was a professor of history at Hillsdale College and lead advisor to the Barney Charter School Initiative, which helps set up classical charter schools around the country.
+Dr. Moore has led multiple classical charter schools since the early 2000's.
+From 2008–2014, Dr. Moore was a professor of history at Hillsdale College and lead advisor to the Barney Charter School Initiative, which helps set up classical charter schools around the country.
 At Hillsdale, Dr. Moore received the Emily Daugherty Award for Teaching Excellence.
 He earned a BA in history from the University of Chicago in 1990 and a Ph.D. in history from the University of Edinburgh in 1999.
 He also served as a lieutenant in the U. S. Marine Corps from 1990–1993.